edinburgh-napier/set09121/lectures/lecture9.md

 - Multi-dimensional arrays can also be stack or heap allocated.
 - Multi-dimensional arrays are just an array of pointers.
-- Each pointed to array can have a different size.
+- Each pointer to array can have a different size.

 ``` cpp
 // On the stack